 “All of us are longing for connection and authenticity, and what we believe will repel people does the exact opposite.”

 These words are at the very core of who I am, and at the very core of who I want to be.
-In fact, not a day goes by that I don’t think about them or bring them up in conversation.
-They inspired me to take another crack at doing something personal like this—in a space that I feel needs it.
+Not a day goes by that I don’t think about them or bring them up in conversation.
+They inspired me to take another crack at doing something personal—in a space that I feel needs it.

 The Fear of Failing